 Hello, my name is Spencer.
 I'm an artist and art worker based in Portland, OR.
-I am currently pursuing my masters degree in Art and Social Practice at Portland State University.
+I create collaborative and socially engaged projects that build nuance and complicate our understanding of the world around us.
+I can also be found teaching classes and workshops at PSU and around town.
+I am a graduate of the Art and Social Practice Program at Portland State University.
 I am also the Exhibitions Director at the Portland Institute for Contemporary Art.
 You can email me at firstname.lastname@example.org.
-I make site specific collaborative projects locally and around the country, and can also be found teaching classes and workshops.

-I just finished up a residency in Carrizozo, New Mexico.
+In the winter of 2018-2019, I participated in a residency in Carrizozo, New Mexico.
 The program, hosted by artists Paula Wilson and Mike Lagg, with the support of Joan and Warren Malkerson, gave me studio space, lodging, and a month to slow down and work on some projects both old and new.
 I was in residence with my partner and sometimes collaborator Roz Crews, and together we took the time to think and research the idea of collaboration as a whole.
 Through this process, we went on lots of long drives, listening to Sarah Schullman's "Conflict Is Not Abuse."
-We cooked meals together, were invited into peoples homes, and ultimately produced a zine about what we learned.
+We cooked meals together, we were invited into peoples homes, and ultimately produced a zine about what we learned.

-Last Fall I curated the Food Program for the Time Based Art Festival, PICA's major annual event.
+In the fall of 2018, I launched a new Food Program for the Time Based Art Festival, PICA's major annual event.
 In collaboration with PICA's three Artistic Directors, I built a platform for critical conversation around the food landscape in Portland.
 We brought in local, emerging pop-ups and food vendors to serve food each night of the festival, and hosted two public forums: an edition of Tender Table, and a panel discussion with the vendors who served food during the festival.

 The main work in the first year of this project was changing how it fit into the festival as a whole.
 Staff, artists, and audience members all had certain expectations and habits built into how food service during the festival was treated, and my goal was to create a deliberate and distinct break from old precedent.
 Vendors were to be treated as any other artist we work with.
 The relationship shifted from a primarily financial and bottom line necessity, to one where we were supporting emerging creative practices that challenged the status quo, something that is central to PICA's mission throughout its programming.